bbpaudel/bbpaudel.github.io/index.md

 ## Current Interests and Projects:

 - Fractional Heterogeneity in Breast Cancer
-- Phenotypic heterogeneity in Melanoma
+- Phenotypic Heterogeneity in Melanoma
+- Nongenetic Mechanisms of Drug Resistance and Tolerance
 - Systems Pharmacology and Drug combination
 - Metabolic Reprogramming and Drug-Tolerance
+- Tumor Metabolism
+- Cellular Identity